ErpNetDocs/tech/modules/applications/data-warehouse/index.md

 Data values support **enterprise companies** (for more information, see [Multi-company](https://docs.erp.net/tech/concepts/multi-company.html)).

-Together, Data measures and Data values support **custom properties**.
+As all entities, Data measures and Data values support **custom properties**, which allows entering additional information.

 Values may be entered on a daily, monthly or yearly basis by the user, an application or other.
 They may also be entered by multiple sources at the same time.

-Data warehouse is after that used in the @@name BI.
-An external BI also may be used.
+Data warehouse is after that used in the @@name BI or external BI solution.

 ### Further reference: